George Tawia Odamtten: Early life and education

-Odamtten took up part-time lectureship at University of Ghana in 1981 and subsequently full-time appointment as lecturer in 1983 in the Department of Botany.
+On his return, Odamtten took up part-time lectureship at University of Ghana in 1981 and subsequently full-time lecturership in 1983 in the Department of Botany.
 He was awarded his doctorate degree in 1986 at the Wageningen University.

 Career

-Odamtten served as head of the Department of Botany at the University of Ghana on two occasions from 1988 to 1992 and from 1997 to 2001, and oversaw its transformation to become the Department of Plant and Environmental Biology.
+Odamtten was a senior lecturer at University of Ghana from 1987 to 1991, an associate professor from 1991 to 1996, and a professor from 1996.
+Odamtten served as head of the Department of Botany (now Department of Plant and Environmental Biology) at the University of Ghana on two occasions from 1988 to 1992 and from 1997 to 2001.